jankotek/mapdb-site/blog/m2_and_roadmap.rst

     :author: Jan

 MapDB 3.0 milestone 2 was released today.
-M1 had basic storage and HTreeMap, M2 adds BTreeMap, Data Pump and new faster SortedTableMap.
+M2 adds BTreeMap, Data Pump and new faster SortedTableMap.

 BTreeMap was reimplemented.
 New version is shorter, more compact